7 Female Inventors Who Solved Life Problems

 a strong woman shows grace and is not weak

-Every year, the month of March brings a celebration of women’s history.
-But I think it’s a disservice when we highlight female innovations only one month of the year.
-Since delving into human history is an exercise that I love, I delight in what women have accomplished!
+I love human history, especially the accomplishments of my gender.
 Yet searching what women have achieved, one often finds the most current writing focuses on a single note in the rich melody of women’s achievements—the strides made by women in advancing equality.

 Ladies, we have done so much more than that!
 It’s not a single note; instead, it’s a whole orchestral arrangement.
 What I also love is that not only is exploring our gender’s achievements much more than a reflection on how far women have come, but it is also rich in accomplishment that is in no way predictable, especially in female inventors.